sendgrid/docs/source/Integrate/Frameworks/symfony.md

 Thank you for registering.
 Please go to <a href="http://domain.com">here</a> to finish your registration.
 {% endcodeblock %}

- And send the message as follow:
+ And send the message as follows:

 {% codeblock lang:php %}
 <?php